Yukon-Literacy-Coalition/ylc_website_v2/src/_kids-food/2021-09-23-frozen-banana-pops.md

 ---
 title: Frozen Banana Pops
 isArchived: false
-description: " Follow-along with Carrie-Anne as she makes this simple treat that is healthy, delicious, and perfect for preparing with your little ones.as she slices a banana, skewers it, dips it in yogurt and sprinkles, and freezes the results!"
+description: Follow-along with Carrie-Anne as she makes this simple treat that is healthy, delicious, and perfect for preparing with your little ones.
 thumbnail: /uploads/screen-shot-2021-09-23-at-3.29.41-pm.png
 contentBlocks:
   - contentBlock: